 Later, the train line was converted into a standard-gauge and began transporting passenger wagons as well.
 In 1976, a new railway station was built in the centre of Chiatura to accommodate passengers.

-When the Chiatura-Shorapani train ceased, the two-story station building was abandoned.
+When the Chiatura-Shorapani train ceased, the two-story station building was virtually abandoned.
 It’s in a terrible state of disrepair, but there are details that hint at its former glory.
 I especially love the shape of the shelter that runs the length of the platform.

 Chiatura's abandoned railway station.